Allan Alcorn: After Atari

 After Atari sold to Warner Communications in 1976, Alcorn was being paid not to show up for work.
-Alcorn left Atari in 1981, he consulted to many fledgling companies in Silicon Valley, especially involved in the startups of Catalyst Technologies, one of the first technology company incubators, created by Nolan Bushnell and other ex-Atari leaders.
+When Alcorn left Atari in 1981, he began consulting for many fledgling companies in Silicon Valley.
+He was especially involved in the startups of Catalyst Technologies, one of the first technology company incubators, created by Nolan Bushnell and other ex-Atari leaders.

 Alcorn was involved in several of the startups directly, including Cumma, a re-programmable video game cartridge/kiosk system (and precursor to the similar Neo Geo system), and an advisor to Etak, one of the first practical, in-car navigation systems.

-Alcorn later became an Apple Fellow, led and consulted to a variety of startups during the tech boom.
+Alcorn later became an Apple Fellow, and also led and consulted with a variety of startups during the tech boom.

 In 1993, Alcorn co-founded Silicon Gaming, which focused on applying various video gaming and computer technology to wagering products such as slot machines.
 In 1998, Alcorn co-founded Zowie Intertainment, a spinoff from Interval Research.
 There he developed a child's playset with a location system that allowed a PC to respond to the child's play.
 In 2000, Zowie Entertainment was acquired by Lego.

 Alcorn for a period of time in the 90s and early 2000s was erroneously called a "co-founder" of Atari in video game media.
 Ted Dabney, one of the Atari co-founders, corrected this, saying Alcorn was very important to the early development of Atari and was one of their first employees, but wasn't a co-founder of the company.

 Alcorn was portrayed by David Denman in the 2013 biographical drama Jobs.